Welcome to Roger Russell's

 The system was played at both high and low listening levels.
 The 1881 gram (4.17 lb) brick was heavy enough not to contribute any mechanical vibration during the test.
 The brick measures 8” wide, 2-1/4” high and 3-3/4” deep.
 After hours of listening both in daylight and in darkness I was not able to discern any differences whatsoever.

 What is a subwoofer anyway?
-It's a supplementary low frequency speaker that extends the low frequency response below what a typical speaker can do.
+It is a supplementary low frequency speaker that extends the low frequency response below what a typical speaker can do.
 Most speakers can go down to 50 Hz without much trouble, but sometimes not as low as 20 Hz and maintain an effective output.
 Not ALL speaker systems need a subwoofer, however.
 For instance, the McIntosh ML-1C and equalizer is a full range system that can go down to 20 Hz and requires no supplementary subwoofer.

 The question here is do we need two subwoofers or one?
 We have been told by some people who are not burdened with knowledge: "Don't worry about 'stereo bass' --it doesn't exist in many recordings.
 Practically all of the low bass in a movie soundtrack is recorded in mono, and even if it weren't, low frequencies are mainly non-directional."
 Stereo Review January 1966 (See note 1)

 The reply to my complaint is in Stereo Review April 1966 (see note 2).
-It's about the author's assumption that most bass is mono and therefore not important enough to warrant two subwoofers.
+It is about the author's assumption that most bass is mono and therefore not important enough to warrant two subwoofers.
 He says: "With regard to phase, when I switched the stereo test signals into mono they sounded virtually the same.
 At these low frequencies the effects of the resonances and reverberation time of the listening room began to overpower the direct sound at the listening position, and there is insufficient "separation" of human ears at these frequencies for there to be large difference in the signal.
 Changing to mono can be plainly audible when very low frequency signals are heard through headphones but not in normal listening rooms"

 Of course, I'm talking about audible differences in the same room playing the same recording and I can easily hear differences in deep bass in stereo compared to mono regardless of room effects.
 If I can hear them, I'm sure most people can hear them.
 Of course, there's all shades of gray where at other low frequencies phase differences have various degrees of being in or out of phase.
 This serves only to make things even more audible.